VirtualEmbryo/bundling_score/README.md

 5. Multiply values by the square of the resolution to get the bundling score in μm2.

 ### Advanced usage
-Tutorial notebooks are available on the github repository [link once Hervé has updated].
+Tutorial notebooks are available on the github repository.
 1. Use the plugin in python scripts.
 Have a look at the 1.
 Get started notebook.
 2. Tweak correlation window.
 The default window size has been chosen for images of size 300 by 300px, with a certain level of noise.
 If your images are different, you might consider tweaking it.
 Have a look at the 2.
 Tweak correlation window size notebook.